zaxor0/zwerchhau/into-the-war/rules.md

 - Damage to strength can be recovered with a week of rest.
 - If your strength reaches zero, you die.
 - Hit points can only increase with high rolls on the Scars Table.
+- The maximum hit points any one player can have is 20.

 \newpage{}